Can Offline Metrics Measure Explanation Goals? A Comparative Survey Analysis of Offline Explanation Metrics in Recommender Systems: Rapid Literature Review

-Considering the concepts discussed in Section \ref{sec:def_and_term}, we conducted a rapid literature review\footnote{We will use the terms ``rapid literature review" and ``literature review" interchangeably} to address {\bf (RQ1)}.
 This review was structured according to the guidelines proposed by \cite{kitchenham2009systematic} and aimed to retrieve relevant papers on explanation algorithms within the \ac{RS} community.
-We focused on analyzing how these explanations are generated and evaluated in the selected papers.
-Unlike other studies \cite{10.1145/3583558,krishnadisagreement} that survey and analyze explanations in a broader \ac{ML} context, our review specifically targets \ac{RS}, which are unique in generating human-centric explanations due to their primary goal of providing user suggestions.
+We focused on analyzing how these explanations were generated and evaluated in the selected papers.
+Unlike other studies \cite{10.1145/3583558, krishnadisagreement} that surveyed and analyzed papers on explanations for \ac{ML} algorithms, our review specifically targets \ac{RS} research.
+Extracted papers and our analysis is available open source in a code repository\footnote{\url{https://github.com/andlzanon/offline_metrics_explanation_rec_goals/tree/main/Literature_Review}}.
 Figure \ref{fig:lit_review} depicts the workflow used to select the papers.\looseness=-1

 Initially, to retrieve all papers that could be related to our subject, we constructed the following query: "explainable recommendation" OR "explaining recommendations" OR ("explanations" AND "recommender systems") OR ("explanation" AND "recommendation") OR ("explanation" AND "recommendation" AND "user trials").
 These terms were searched for in the entire document (not just the titles) of conference papers and journal papers and were filtered by publication year ranging from 2015 to 2025.\looseness=-1